All Episodes

 My staff reminds me of it all the time.

-And I could tell you, and I've been to every Democratic convention, and you know, I'll be surrounded by security as people try and punch and spit and do whatever they do at at past conventions.
+And, you know, I'll be surrounded by security as people try and punch and spit and do whatever they do at past conventions.

-But the reality is this ever any Republican nominated it's gonna be a racist, sexist, homophobic, uh, wants the dirty air and dirty water, as if we don't have children ourselves, then we want them to breathe in clean air and and drink clean water, and that we want to throw our grandmothers over the cliff and kill them.
+But the reality is this: any Republican nominated that's going to be a racist, sexist, homophobic, wants the dirty air and dirty water, as if we don't have children ourselves, and we want them to breathe in clean air and drink clean water, and that we want to throw our grandmothers over the cliff and kill them because that's all they've got and scaring people into voting for them.

 Absolutely.

-And I'll tell you, I've had since last fall, I've had a bumper sticker on my car and I get people taking pictures of it.
+And I'll tell you, I've had since last fall, I've had a bumper sticker on my car, and I get people taking pictures of it.

-really be an open you know really o have our opinions anymore without fear and no wonder people are so fearful to say who they they want.
+And no wonder people are so fearful to say who they want.

 I don't even put a Trump sticker on my car because I don't want it to get smashed.